kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 # Changelog

+## 5.6.0
+- Update deps and build pipeline

 ## 5.5.5
 - when randomEmojiArray is changed it now triggers a component update
 - when isPickerOpen (TwemojiPicker data) is changed it now triggers a component update